sidd-phoenix/Canteen-X/Documentation.md

-  "email": String,            // User's email (unique, used for login) "role": String,             // Role of the user: "admin", "order_taker", or "customer" "counter": Number,          // Counter number (only for order takers; null for others) "itemsServed": [            // Array of menu item IDs served by this order taker (only for order takers)
+  "email": String,            // User's email (unique, used for login) "role": String,             // Role of the user: "admin", "order_taker", or "customer" "counter": Number,          // Counter number (only for order takers; null for others) "createdAt": Date,          // Account creation timestamp "updatedAt": Date           // Last updated timestamp }
-    ObjectId
-  ],
-  "createdAt": Date,          // Account creation timestamp "updatedAt": Date           // Last updated timestamp }